mpv-player/mpv/DOCS/man/options.rst

     to control how long the player rebuffers if ``--cache-pause`` is enabled, and the demuxer underruns.
-If the given time is higher than the maximum set with ``--cache-secs`` or  ``--demuxer-readahead-secs``, or prefetching ends before that for some other reason (like file end), playback resumes earlier.
+If the given time is higher than the maximum set with ``--cache-secs`` or  ``--demuxer-readahead-secs``, or prefetching ends before that for some other reason (like file end or maximum configured cache size reached), playback resumes earlier.

 ``--cache-pause-initial=<yes|no>``
     Enter "buffering" mode before starting playback (default: no).
 This can be